MechanicalPython/adafruit_gps/README.md

 The GPS module provides a serial byte signal providing longitude, latitude and metadata.

+This module has only been tested using an Adafruit Mini GPS PA1010D on a raspberry pi zero.

 # Dependencies
 Serialport: https://docs.rs/serialport/3.2.0/serialport/.
 Serialport is used for reading the byte information provided by the GPS as well as sending it commands.